VictorLanceLuz/lolstat/README.md

 # LeagueStats

-Put summoner name then run
+Put down your summoner name and run the program to get your Ranked Tier and Win rate.